rushikeshnaik779/MLE/README.md

 ## My Projects & things I explored
 so, basically you will find all the cool stuff here

-1) Amazon review classification using Logistic Regression and Naive Bayes (Will update it later with DL algorithms).[Notebook]('')
+1) Amazon review classification using Logistic Regression and Naive Bayes (Will update it later with DL algorithms) [Notebook]('')
-2) Implementation of Soundex Algo [Notebook]('https://github.com/rushikeshnaik779/MLE/blob/master/MOISAC-NLP/SOUNDEX.ipynb')
+2) Implementation of Soundex Algorithm [Notebook]('https://github.com/rushikeshnaik779/MLE/blob/master/MOISAC-NLP/SOUNDEX.ipynb')